lisushka/secure-ec2/Part2/README.md

 ## Testing public access to the instance

 1. SSH into your EC2 instance using the key pair from Part 1, and verify that you're able to connect to the database from it.
+You can get the SSH connection string by right-clicking on the instance in the EC2 dashboard and selecting `Connect`.

 1. Run the following command inside the EC2 instance: